Mate Sound the Pump...

 With joined-up script

 'Search the Scriptures' is a title of a sermon by the Reverend C H Spurgeon delivered January 17, 1858.
-As the title is not a biblical quotation, the plaque could have been produced around that date, perhaps to be sold on tour?
-However, it looks to be of an early form (c1830s-40s).
+However, the plaque looks to be of an early form (c1830s-40s).
 So it is possible that Spurgeon appropriated the title from an earlier source.
+Note the misspelling!

 Back to top